 He moved to Anguilla from France many moons ago, seeking a slower way of life.
 In the process he found a beautiful wife, Yvonne and began a bakery... and a family.

 As my Dad and I entered the bakery, a great hope arose.
 My Dad started speaking French to Bernard.
 Yippee!
 The French know how to make bread.

+Genuine smells of a serious bread maker wafted through the air.
+French bakers!
 Would Bernard and Benjamin be able to live up to our high expectations?

 We were about to find out...